vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/defined-entity-types.md

 # Defined Entity Types

-Defined entity types describes the structure and behaviors of defined entities.
+Defined entity types describe the structure and behaviors of defined entities.

 The behaviors of a type are specified by associating one or more interfaces with it.
 At least one interface must be connected with a type.